January 26, 2022

 And that’s where influencers can help you.
 But who are they?

-One more key characteristic of a micro-influencer: they usually possess some very specific knowledge or specialize in a narrow sub-sphere.
+One more key characteristic of micro-influencers: they usually possess some very specific knowledge or specialize in a narrow sub-sphere.
 That’s why their content is more targeted and conceptualized.

 This is what makes YouTube influencers potentially powerful trendsetters who cultivate loyal communities.